Content Diagnosis

 In other words, audits don’t just evaluate individual pieces of content.
 They reveal how well your content is functioning as a system.

-If your business has never performed a content audit or is unsure of what the process entails, this article is intended to provide an overview.
-By investing in strong SEO content audits, your business may decrease its likelihood of receiving a Google penalty or copyright violation.
+If your business has never conducted a content audit or is unsure what the process entails, this article provides an overview.
+By investing in robust SEO content audits, your business may reduce the likelihood of a Google penalty or a copyright violation.
 Most importantly, a great audit can give you a roadmap of how to move forward.

 If you’re looking for a deeper breakdown of what audits include and the specific ways they help, see our guide on what content audits are and how they help.